MichaelLangbein/tdl2/backend/data/wiki/interesting/electricity.md

     - $V$ here refers to the voltage drop over the consumer.
         - Say for example there is a 10W lamp in a circuit that conducts 0.85A.
 This means that between the start and the end of the lamp's fitting, 11.76V of voltage will be dropped.
     -   Applying Ohm's law: $P = I^2 R$
+    - Power has the same unit as mechanical work on purpose.
+The work put into a system by me turning a dynamo must equal the work taken from the system through resistance-losses and consumer-appliances.
 -   **Technical (aka conventional) current** is the flow of positive charges.
 Physical current is the flow of electrons, and opposite to technical current.
     -   Arrows in diagrams (like for a diode) point in the direction of _technical_ current.